TheVareno/ont-rna-modifications/README.md

 - The raw RNA sequencing data was generated using the ONT R9 pore chemistry.
 - Separate datasets were used for each modification type (m5C and Ψ) to ensure accurate comparative analysis.
-- Various statistical and signal-processing techniques were applied to characterize how modifications alter current signal profiles.
+- Various statistical analysis and machine learning techniques were applied to characterize how modifications alter current signal profiles.

 ## Project Structure